nulab/backlog-bulk-issue-registration-gas/README.md

 ### STEP 1: Acquire data from Backlog
-In STEP 1, we obtain the definitions (issue type name, user name etc.) set in Backlog.
+In STEP 1, we fetch data definitions (issue type name, user name etc.) from Backlog.

 Click [STEP 1: Acquire data from Backlog] from the [Backlog] menu.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/form_step1.png" width="461" height="273">

-The following input dialog will be displayed, so please enter the necessary information in order.
+The following input dialog will be shown.
+Enter the necessary information so that the data can be fetched
-- Space ID of Backlog
+- Space ID of your Backlog
 - Backlog API key: https://backlog.com/en/help/usersguide/personal-settings/userguide 2378/
-- Project key of Backlog to be registered
+- Project key of the Backlog project that issues will be registered to

 **Demo Backlog Project**

-If you would like to use it for trial, you can try it from the [Backlog Demo Project] (https://demo.backlog.jp/). (** Please be careful not to enter important information !! **)
+If you would like to test the bulk registration, this can be done using the [Backlog Demo Project] (https://demo.backlog.jp/). (** Please be careful not to enter important information !! **)

 * Space ID: `demo`.backlog.`jp`
 * API key: `ShMb0ao0AQuwzysKGEvLu9kZ96UczRSUufi9dXVFTKAtIY4ODiljBnYs9SBBb1bj`